How to Sift Flour for All Your Baking Needs

 Why Sift Flour Before Use?

 If a recipe requires sifted flour, it means a more aerated flour is required with no lumps.
 Sifting reduces lumps and makes mixing ingredients easier.
 The result is smoother, more uniform batter.
-Flour that hasn’t been sifted can make delicate baked goods like angel food cake too dense, hence why sifting flour is important.
+Flour that hasn’t been sifted can make delicate baked goods like angel food cake or a Mother's Day cake too dense, hence why sifting flour is important.

 How Do You Measure Flour for Sifting?